ovebepari/ovebepari.github.io/_posts/2022-05-22-bug-in-craftsmens-online-screening-test.md

 Craftsmen's problem statement as seen:
 > You need to find the maximum depth of nested angular brackets in this problem string.
 For example the maximum depth for this < <<>> <<>> > is three.
 The maximum depth of <<><><<<>>><<>>> is four.
 You need to write a small function to find out the maximum depth of the string as can be found in the problem property of this JSON object.

-Their server code which checks our answer, to find the maximum depth of a bracket sequence from the `problemUtils.ts` file:
+The server code which checks our answer, to find the maximum depth of a bracket sequence from the `problemUtils.ts` file:

 ```typescript
 export const maxDepth = (s: string): number => {